 Stephen Ayres, Jan.
 6 participant who testified before House panel, sentenced to 2 years probation

-Stephen Ayres, Jan.
-6 participant who testified before House panel, sentenced to 2 years probationget the free app

 Washington — Stephen Ayres, an Ohio man who was part of the mob that entered the U.S. Capitol building on Jan.
 6, 2021, and later appeared before the House select committee probing the attack, was sentenced to probation by a federal judge Thursday and will avoid incarceration.